3/27: The story has been updated to include Randy Eminger's voice - the executive director of the Energy Policy Network

 The Colorado Sun article published 2017 tax filings procured by the Energy and Policy Institute showing Wyoming contributed $150,000 to EPN that year.
 The Wyoming Infrastructure Authority donated $100,000; Campbell County $60,000.
 Peabody and Cloud Peak Energy also donated.

-"If the state of Wyoming wants to make a case to Colorado ratepayers and our regulators that we should keep coal plants on line for longer... they're welcome to make that argument," said Joe Smyth, a researcher for the Energy and Police Institute.
+"If the state of Wyoming wants to make a case to Colorado ratepayers and our regulators that we should keep coal plants on line for longer... they're welcome to make that argument," said Joe Smyth, a researcher for the Energy and Policy Institute.
 "But hiding their role by funneling money to this group suggests that they haven't been pursuing a sort of open and transparent argument."

 Jason Begger, executive director of the Wyoming Infrastructure Authority, said Wyoming has never hidden its involvement with the Energy Policy Network and that it's funds and disclosure were both completely legal.